zsolt2106/zsoltfedor-webpage/content/homepage/index.md

 ---

-I'm Zsolt, a **Computer Science Engineering** student from Hungary at **University of Debrecen** and I'm **at the brink of graduation** (Only one course away from my pre-degree certificate, which I hopefully complete next semester.).
+I'm Zsolt, a **Computer Science Engineering** student from Hungary, enrolled at **University of Debrecen** and I'm **at the brink of graduation** (Only one course away from my pre-degree certificate, which I hopefully complete next semester).
 Currently looking for a job or internship opportunuties, mainly in DevOps or Software Developement but quite intrested in almost everything.

 {{< card >}}